 Teaching & Graduate Assistantships

 Teaching Associates are hired to teach laboratory sections for certain departmental courses.
 These include non-major's biology (BIOL101 Elements of Biology), undergraduate biology core courses (BIOL151 Cellular and Molecular Biology, BIOL152 Evolution and Organismal Biology, BIOL253L Cellular and Molecular Biology Skills Laboratory, BIOL254L Research Skills for Ecology and Organismal Biology), and some upper-division courses.
 Semester salaries for TAs depend on qualifications and experience as well as workload.
-Graduate Assistants help in the preparation of laboratories, grading and other activities and can work up to 20 hours per week during the semester, although most assignments are 5-10 hours per week.
+Graduate Assistants and Instructional Student Assistants help in the preparation of laboratories, grading and other activities and can work up to 20 hours per week during the semester, although most assignments are 5-10 hours per week.
 Semester salaries of GAs vary depending on the assignment, student qualifications and experience.

 Inquiries about Research Assistantships should be made directly to prospective faculty advisers.
 Salaries for Research Assistants vary widely depending on funding source, qualifications and the nature of the work.